fiatconnect/specification/fiatconnect-api.md

   - An ISO 3166-1 alpha-2 country code representing the country where the quote should be requested for.
 * `region`: {`string`}
   - An optional ISO 3166-2 subdivision code representing a region within the provided country.
+* `address`: {`string`} [REQUIRED]
+  - An [EIP-55](https://eips.ethereum.org/EIPS/eip-55) formatted address, representing the Celo address of the user to get the quote for.
+For contract-owned accounts, this should be the address of the contract itself.

 ##### 3.3.1.1.2.
 Responses